Play Live Radio

 Samantha Morrill

-Morehead State University is making nearly $350 million worth changes to its campus including new residence halls and educational facilities.
+Morehead State University is making nearly $350 million worth of changes to its campus including new residence halls and educational facilities.
 One such facility is the Multi-disciplinary Academic Building which recently began construction.

 On the scene was senior advisor to the governor and MSU alum, Rocky Adkins.
 He said the 120,000 square foot building will provide a state-of-the-art learning environment for the next several generations of Morehead State students.